mmsaki/zero-knowledge/examples/zk_hash_preImage/readme.md

 For now, we have seen that we can compute a hash using ZoKrates.

-Let's recall our goal: Peggy wants to prove that she know a preimage for a digest chosen by Victor, without revealing what the preimage is.Let's assum that Victor chooses the digest to be the one we found in our example above.
+Let's recall our goal: Peggy wants to prove that she know a preimage for a digest chosen by Victor, without revealing what the preimage is.
+Let's assume that Victor chooses the digest to be the one we found in our example above.

 To make this work, the two parties have to follow their roles in the protocol: